Red Skelton: A cast of characters

 Skelton served in the United States Army during World War II, initially with the field artillery at Camp Roberts, California, and Camp Ord with the double duty of entertaining soldiers.
 After being assigned to the Special Services, Skelton performed as many as 12 shows per day before troops in both the United States and in Europe.
-The pressure of his workload caused him to suffer exhaustion and a nervous breakdown.
-He had a nervous collapse while in the Army, following which he developed a stutter.
+The pressure of his workload caused him to suffer exhaustion and a nervous breakdown, following which he developed a stutter.
 While recovering at an army hospital at Camp Pickett, Virginia, he met a soldier who had been severely wounded and was not expected to survive.
 Skelton devoted a lot of time and effort to trying to make the man laugh.
 As a result of this effort, his stutter reduced; his army friend's condition also improved, and he was no longer on the critical list.
 He was released from his army duties in September 1945.
 "I've been told I'm the only celebrity who entered the Army as a private and came out a private," he told reporters.
 His sponsor was eager to have him back on the air, and Skelton's program began anew on NBC on December 4, 1945.

 Upon returning to radio, Skelton brought with him many new characters that were added to his repertoire: Bolivar Shagnasty, described as a "loudmouthed braggart"; Cauliflower McPugg, a boxer; Deadeye, a cowboy; Willie Lump-Lump, a fellow who drank too much; and San Fernando Red, a confidence man with political aspirations.
 By 1947, Skelton's musical conductor was David Rose, who went on to television with him; he had worked with Rose during his time in the Army and wanted Rose to join him on the radio show when it went back on the air.